Apostolique/AposChess/README.md

 ### King

 The king moves normally.
 The king also has a 3x3 zone around itself.
 A jumping piece cannot end up in that zone after a jump.
+Like in normal chess, castling is allowed.

 <img src="Images/King.png" alt="King moves" width="570" height="570" />
 <img src="Images/KingSafety.png" alt="King safety zone" width="570" height="570" />